mrhashemi2000/UPDSF_v4.4/analysis/Why_Thymine_Dominates_DNA_Over_Uracil.md

 | UPDSF v4.4 | Selection Pressure | Purged U via hydrolysis and UV damage. |
 | Final State | The DNA Archive | T-Dominance (Deterministic Success). |

-Final Verdict:
+## Final Verdict:
-The emergence of DNA was not a "lucky accident."
+*The emergence of DNA was not a "lucky accident."
 In the framework of the Matter World Hypothesis, the transition from chemistry to biology is the process of matter finding its most stable, information-dense configuration.
 The "Thymine Switch" is the definitive proof that the laws of physics dictate the architecture of life.*

+## References

 1. On Prebiotic Synthesis (Sutherland):
 - Sutherland, J. D. (2017).* "The origin of nucleotide biosynthesis."
 Nature, 547(7662), 334-342. [doi:10.1038/nature23105]